Frequently Asked Questions...

 How do I get from the airport to the camp?

-You are responsible for arranging transportation to and from the airport.
-For more detailed travel information, check our registration page for details.
+You are responsible for arranging transportation to and from camp.
+For more detailed information see the “How to Get Here” tab on our Logistics page.

 What about the meals, when do we eat?